xiaoli-dong/bioinfo_notebook/nanopore/linux_and_nanopore.md

 # Troubleshooting reference
 (GPU Calling in MinKNOW)[https://gringer.gitlab.io/presentation-notes/2021/10/08/gpu-calling-in-minknow/]

-# Clean install the new version of MinKnow
+# Install MinKnow 23.07.5
+This version of the minknow integrated Dorado into the MinKNOW

 ```
 apt-get purge ont-*
 apt-get autoremove